6 minute read

 Rules for access from our VMs to Internet (Masquerade / SNAT)

-For giving access to the internet into our VMs, libvirt is configuring automatically an SNAT/MASQUERADE:
+To give our VMs access to the internet, libvirt automatically configures an SNAT/MASQUERADE:

 • SNAT (Change of Source Ip Direction - Source NAT): the public IP that is doing the substitution to the Source IP is static

-• IP MASQUERADE: Dir public IP that is doing the substitution to the source is dinamic.
+• IP MASQUERADE: the public IP that is doing the substitution to the source is dynamic.

-To manual configuration, use the iptables with postrouting and masquerade options:
+For manual configuration, use iptables with the postrouting and masquerade options:

 [root@hypervisor ~]# iptables -t nat -A POSTROUTING -s 192.168.7.0/24 -o eno1 -j MASQUERADE

-NOTE: because of the own nature of the SNAT, the NAT will change the source IP, but this is performed just BEFORE to send the packet to Internet, so need to be defined into the POSTROUTING chain
+NOTE: because of the own nature of the SNAT, the NAT will change the source IP, but this is performed just BEFORE sending the packet to the Internet, so it needs to be defined in the POSTROUTING chain

 [root@hypervisor ~]# iptables -L POSTROUTING -n -t nat